qdraw/starsky/documentation/docs/getting-started/setup.md

 ## System Requirements

-You should host PhotoPrism on a server with at least 2 cores, 3 GB of physical memory, 1 and a 64-bit operating system.
+You should host Starsky on a server with at least 2 cores, 3 GB of physical memory, 1 and a 64-bit operating system.
 Beyond these minimum requirements, the amount of RAM should match the number of CPU cores.
 Indexing large photo and video collections also benefits greatly from local SSD storage, especially for the database and cache files.

 If your server has less than 4 GB of swap space or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
 High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.